 The ACC’s Transcatheter Valve Certification is an external review and certification process that identifies hospitals that are currently implementing best practices and clinical excellence in transcatheter valve procedures, which include replacing the aortic valve or repairing the mitral or tricuspid valves using minimally invasive techniques.
 El Camino Health’s Norma Melchor Heart and Vascular Institute is recognized for its uniquely high quality, pioneering work in the heart valve space and offers advanced cardiac and vascular care at every stage of the health care continuum.

 El Camino Health is advancing cardiology programs for patients with the recently opened, highly specialized Women’s Heart Center — one of the only clinics of its kind in the region that offers comprehensive heart care for women.
 Heart disease is the leading cause of death for women in the U.S., but symptoms often go undiagnosed or untreated.
 Through the new Center, El Camino Health is addressing gender disparities by taking a personalized and prescriptive approach to treatment, considering lifestyle, stress and other factors with a heavy emphasis on prevention.

 El Camino Health has also launched a Cardio-Oncology Program, which specifically treats patients at risk for developing heart issues as a result of cancer treatment.
 This program is the only community-based cardio-oncology clinic in the Bay Area, with only two others in the Western U.S.

-To learn more about El Camino Health’s Norma Melchor Heart and Vascular Institute and the services it offers, visit elcaminohealth.org/heart.
+To learn more about El Camino Health’s Norma Melchor Heart and Vascular Institute and the services it offers, visit elcaminohealth.org/services/heart-vascular.